sagemath/trac_to_gh/Issue 3313.md

 # Issue 3313: Add code to lift SL2(Z/NZ) to SL2(Z) (and for m not equal 2)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3313

 Original creator: ncalexan